Unverified, possibly RCA.

 The early date of construction, combined with certain construction details make it a likely candidate to be one of the two prototypes that Lev made for RCA ca. May 1929.
 It is also possible that this instrument is one of the ten Victor Theremins that performed at Carnegie Hall in 1930 (albeit with custom-built internals).

-It is housed in a stock RCA cabinet made by Jamestown Mantel Co., and the cabinet has also been modified for left-handed playing, by moving the antenna mounts to opposite ends of the cabinet and plugging the holes left by the original mount positions.
+It is housed in a stock RCA cabinet made by Jamestown Mantel Co., with a serial number of 116, modified with removable legs and for left-handed playing by moving the antenna mounts to opposite ends of the cabinet and plugging the holes left by the original mount positions.

 Not currently available